d1618033/python-redfish-utility/docs/slate/source/includes/_ilorepositorycommands.md

 > Listcomp example commands:

-> Run to list the components ofthe currently logged in system.
+> Run to list the components of the currently logged in system.

 > ![Listcomp Example 1](images/examples/listcomp_ex1.png "Listcomp example 1")